Survey Design and Analysis

 Survey links will be made available on Moodle two weeks before the presentation.
 Within three days of this release, you will need to complete your classmates' surveys.
 This is a participation grade.
 The number of surveys you did not complete will be prorated from your final grade.

-Students will produce a two to four page visually engaging report or infographic in PDF format presenting their survey findings.
+Students will produce a report or infographic in PDF format (approximately 600–1,500 words) presenting their survey findings.
 The document should be tailored for a non-expert audience, such as policymakers or community stakeholders, emphasizing clarity, relevance, and actionable insights.

 • A statement of the issue, question and research objectives